bangbangcon/bangbangcon.github.io/speakers.md

 <a name="aki-van-ness" id="aki-van-ness"></a>
 <img src="/images/speakers/aki-van-ness.png" alt="Aki Van Ness" class="speaker-img" />

+**Taperipper or, Oops!
+All SCSI!**

+One catgirls venture from a neat idea down the rabbit hole of a not-so legacy protocol, learning more than she bargained for, all in the quest for a joke.

 **Aki** is a low-level developer with a primary focus on C++ but she is interested in the whole stack, from software to silicon and does hardware design and electrical engineering in her free time.

 <br />